-Total electricity used by my office in 2006-07 was reduced by more than 43 per cent compared with 2005-06.
-In 2007-08 electricity used fell by a further 20 per cent, with usage per FTE staff member falling by 40 per cent.
-The measures contributing to these reductions were reduced lighting; the use of motion sensors to automatically switch off lights when not in use; vigilant staff practices in turning off computers and other equipment when away from the office; and ensuring all equipment is switched off after normal business hours.
-I am pleased that we have been able to maintain these very significant reductions.
+Total electricity used by my office in 2010-11 was 19 per cent less than in 2006-07 and emissions of greenhouse gas emissions per FTE staff member were reduced by 6 per cent compared to 2009-10.
+The measures contributing to these reductions have included reduced and more efficient lighting; the use of motion sensors to automatically switch off lights when not in use; vigilant staff practices in turning off computers and other equipment when away from the office; and ensuring all equipment is switched off after normal business hours.

 The office continues to meet some of its power needs from government-accredited green power sources.
-This reduced the emission of CO2-e into the atmosphere by 28 tonnes during 2009-10.
+These sources reduced the emission of $CO_2$ -e into the atmosphere by 25 tonnes during 2010-11.